ashasoroushpoor/Iris_tutorial_popl21/README.md

 to complete those proofs all the way to a `Qed`.

 After you are done with a file, run `make` to compile and check the exercises.
-You need to have exercise 3 compiled to work on exercise 4 and 5.
+You need to have exercise 3 compiled to work on exercise 5.

 If you are stuck, you can find solutions in the corresponding file in the `solutions/` folder.